LPELLITTERI/crowdduding_excel_challenge/README.md

 # crowdfunding_excel_challenge
 Using Excel to analyze and visualize crowdfunding data
-## Kicking butts taking names all for the honor of the dark mistress excel
+## Kicking buts and  taking names all for the honor of the dark mistress excel